Skip to Content

 Notes

-• Store in an airtight container at room temperature for up to 24 hours, or refrigerate for up to 3 days.
-Re-whip before using.
+Yes.
+Store it in an airtight container in the refrigerator for up to 3 days.
+Re-whip before using so it becomes fluffy again.

 The Nutritional Information may not be accurate.
 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.